Nonasymptotic Convergence Rates for Plug-and-Play Methods With MMSE Denoisers: Main Results

+\begin{remark} The requirement $L<1$ may seem restrictive.
+However, any $L$-smooth data-fidelity term can be scaled appropriately to meet this condition.
+For example, in our computed tomography experiment (\cref{section:CT}), the forward operator is a discretized Radon transform, for which $f$ is $L$-smooth, $L \approx 140$.
+We simply scale the data-fidelity term to obtain empirical results that verify our theoretical convergence rate. \end{remark}

-\begin{remark} Convergence of PGD using an MMSE denoiser has been previously established for a range of step sizes $\gamma>0$.
+\begin{remark} The \emph{asymptotic} convergence of PGD using an MMSE denoiser has previously been established for a range of step sizes $\gamma>0$.
 In particular,~\cite{xu_provable} showed that PnP-MMSE converges for any $\gamma \leq 1/L$.
-Though the MMSE estimator can be written as $\operatorname{prox}_{\phi{\mathrm{MMSE}}}$, it is impossible to evaluate $\operatorname{prox}_{\gamma \phi{\mathrm{MMSE}}}$ for $\gamma \neq 1$.
-The denoiser fixes the effective step size.
-Consequently, any change in the step size is really just a rescaling of the data-fidelity term.
-For this reason, we assume an implicit step size of $1$ and require the Lipschitz constant of the data-fidelity term to be sufficiently small. \end{remark}
+Though the MMSE denoiser can be written as $\operatorname{prox}_{\phi_{\mathrm{MMSE}}}$, we note that $\operatorname{prox}_{\gamma \phi_{\mathrm{MMSE}}}$ cannot be evaluated for any $\gamma \neq 1$.
+Consequently, any change in the step size can be realized by a rescaling of the data-fidelity term.
+For this reason, we assume an implicit step size of $1$ and scale the Lipschitz constant of the data-fidelity term accordingly. \end{remark}